SinglaKA/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis
 A method/technique of Data Analysis for retail and marketing purposes.
-This explores the customer's purchasing behavior.
+This explores the customer's purchasing behaviour.
 This uncovers which items are bought frequently and together.
 This is a great way for effective sales and marketing and helps companies understand when and how much discount/sales needed to be drawn upon various items.
 The only condition for this analysis is that the items should be brought together in any transaction.